-16 Transition
+15 Transition

-- 16.1 Transition can be challenging for many children, but in particular for those pupils with SEND.
-The following key principles are adhered to in order to support successful transitions for children with SEND.
-Transition arrangements are made for pupils needing significant support with SEND matters in collaboration with the family, the receiving school and any outside agencies involved: - An exchange of effective and meaningful documentation in order to understand prior learning need. - Head of Learning Support will contact the previous school. - 16.2 Where children with SEND leave the school, the SENCO will work cooperatively with the receiving school to provide information about the pupil.
+- 15.1 Transition to a new school or educational setting can be challenging for many children, but in particular for those pupils with SEND.
+The following key steps are adhered to in order to support successful transitions for children with SEND: - An exchange of effective and meaningful documentation in order to understand learning needs and support in place; - The Head of Learning Support will contact the previous school; - Transition arrangements are made for pupils needing support with SEND matters in collaboration with the family, the receiving school and any outside agencies involved; and - Where children with SEND leave the school, the SENCo will work cooperatively with the receiving school to provide appropriate information about the pupil to assist transition.

-17 Management and Roles
+16 Management and Roles

-17.1 All schools have duties under the Equality Act 2010, not only to ensure that 'reasonable adjustments' are made for pupils already attending the school, but also to consider what might be needed to ensure that any future pupils with a disability are not disadvantaged.
-The Senior Management Team, led by the Head, should regularly review how expertise and resources used to address SEND can be used to build the quality of whole-school provision as part of their approach to school improvement.
-The SENCo for the school is Mrs Carroll.
-To ensure best practice, the SENCO is an experienced, qualified teacher.
+- 16.1 All schools have duties under the Equality Act 2010, not only to ensure that 'reasonable adjustments' are made for pupils already attending the school, but also to consider what might be needed to ensure that any future pupils with a disability are not disadvantaged. - 16.2 The Code of Practice makes explicit that, 'Teachers are responsible and accountable for the progress and development of the pupils in their class, including where pupils access support from teaching assistants or specialist staff'.
+All subject staff are required to be aware of a pupil's specific needs and be prepared to differentiate work appropriately with particular regard to the advice included in the Personalised Learning Plan. - 16.3 The Learning Support Team works closely with pupils and parents when reviewing targets and assessing effectiveness of strategies/interventions.
+In cases where there is a complex need (including pupils who have an EHC Plan), reviews may need to include outside agencies/specialists. - 16.4 The Senior Management Team, led by the Head, should regularly review how expertise and resources used to address SEND can be used to build the quality of whole-school provision as part of their approach to school improvement.
+The SENDCo for the School is Mrs. Gwynn.
+To ensure best practice, the SENCo is an experienced, qualified teacher the accredited qualifications and a Masters Degree in SEND.

-17.2 Class and subject teachers
+16.5 Class and subject teachers

-Responsible for the progress of pupils with SEND.
+Class and subject teachers are responsible for the progress of pupils with SEND.